paymill/paymill-documentation/guides/introduction/payment-form.html.md

 title: "Payment Form"
 menu: "Payment Form"
 type: "guide"
-status: "draft"
+status: "published"
+order: 2
 ---

 Paymill enables you to integrate credit card payments quickly, securely, simply and individually on your website.
 Our service is surely adhered with the credit card guidelines regarding sensitive customer payment data.
-You therefore do not have to worry about issues such as credit card information security.
+You therefore do not have to worry about issues such as credit card information [security](/guides/security/security-standards.html).

 You can integrate our Paymill payment form in your own website in three easy steps for the purpose of receiving credit card payments without any problems.
 This will save you from dealing with a complicated technical integration process.

 ## 1. Collecting Credit Card Data

-At first, the Paymill Bridge (a JS integration) has to be integrated in your website.
+At first, the [Paymill Bridge (a JS integration)](/guides/reference/paymill-bridge.html) has to be integrated in your website.
 Ideally, it should be integrated before the closing </body> tag.

-The Paymill bridge is required to create a unique token from the credit card.
+The Paymill bridge is required to create a unique [token](/guides/reference/paymill-bridge.html) from the credit card.
 The credit card number can be verified if desired.

 <p class="important">
-You should always use your test key for non-live transactions, like the ones described in the documentation.
-Using your live key will be considered as a real request, and funds will be drawn from your account and/or credit card.
+You should always use your **test key** for non-live transactions, like the ones described in the documentation.
+Using your **live key** will be considered as a real request, and funds will be drawn from your account and/or credit card.
 </p>

 The public key that has been assigned will identify your website in Paymill for the unique creation of a token and will be given to you when you register on Paymill.
 Your complete code should look similar to this code snippet: